obophenotype/upheno/docs/reference/core-concepts.md

 A phenotypic change refers to some deviation from reference morphology, physiology, or behavior.
 This is the most widely used, and most complicated category of phenotype terms for data specialists to understand.

-Conceptually, a phenotypic abnormality comprises:
+Conceptually, a phenotypic change comprises:

 - a biological attribute (which includes a biological bearer)
 - an "change" modifier